According to the latest State of Nature report (2019), the abundance and distribution of UK species have been steadily declining since 1970.

 The UK's natural nature reserves and National Parks are open to the public, making them some of the best places to embrace nature.

-When visiting these locations, however, you're expected to follow The Countryside Code — a document of responsibilities for visitors and those who manage the land.
+When visiting these locations, however, you're expected to follow The Countryside Code, a document outlining responsibilities for visitors and those who manage the land.

-• Protect the environment by clearing litter/waste, keeping dogs under control, and refraining from lighting unsanctioned fires.
+- Protect the environment by clearing litter and waste, controlling dogs, and refraining from lighting unsanctioned fires.

 Related: Mistakes I Made Moving to the UK